cristinavisentin/hackingdemo/README.md

     }
 </style>

-# Gain root privileges on Bob: 1.0.1 virtual machine
+# Gain root privileges on Bob: 1.0.1 virtual machine with unsecured store credentials

 Gaining root privileges on a web server with the ultimate goal of capturing a flag is the aim of this demo.
 The target is a vulnerable web server running within the [Bob: 1.0.1](https://www.vulnhub.com/entry/bob-101,226/) virtual machine, publicly available on [Vulnhub](www.vulnhub.com) platform.

 The walkthrough [Hack The Bob: 1.0.1](https://www.hackingarticles.in/hack-the-bob-1-0-1-vm-ctf-challenge/) is the baseline of the following report.

+## Threat Model

+The threat model of this demo is that the attacker (a Kali Linux virtual machine) is physically present in the same local network of the target and has the ability to communicate with it through TCP connections.
+Initial access is obtained by exploiting a web application vulnerability via browser

 ## Content

 - [**Discovery**](#discovery) &rightarrow; network scanning and services enumeration
 - [**Initial Access**](#initial-access) &rightarrow; exploit RCE vulnerability on web application
-- [**Execution**](#execution) &rightarrow; establish reverse shell using Netcat
+- [**Execution**](#execution) &rightarrow; spawn target's remote shell on Kali vm using Netcat
-- [**Credential Access**](#credential-access) &rightarrow; abuse of legitimate credentials stored insecurely in the machine
+- [**Credential Access**](#credential-access) &rightarrow; use of legitimate credentials stored insecurely in the machine
-- [**Privilege Escalation**](#privilege-escalation) &rightarrow; abuse of valid accounts with high privileges
+- [**Privilege Escalation**](#privilege-escalation) &rightarrow; abuse of high privileges valid accounts

-## Threat Model

-The threat model of the demo is that the attacker is physically present in the same local network of the target and has the ability to communicate with it opening a TCP connection.
-Initial access is obtained by Exploit Public-Facing Application technique The vulnerability will be exploited via browser and used to obtain initial access

 ### Discovery
 The initial step involves scanning the local network to locate the IP address of the target machine.